 An example script for how to use the functions is given as iritest.m.
 This is also the script that generated the attached screenshot.
-Using a parfor loop on my dual core computer, the iri2012 function took more than 30 minutes to run, and the iri2007 function took less than 5 minutes.
+Using a parfor loop on my dual core computer, both the iri2007 and the iri2012 functions took about 5 minutes to run.
 (For comparison, the IGRF (commented out in the script) takes just over 1 second to run.)
-You can select which of the two provided functions to test with the function handle fun2test on line 17, and when using a parfor loop (set by the boolean useparfor on line 18), the function's progress can be displayed by utilizing the function parfor_progress on the File Exchange (File ID: 32101).
+You can select which of the two provided functions to test with the function handle fun2test on line 13, and when using a parfor loop (set by the boolean useparfor on line 14), the function's progress can be displayed by utilizing the function parfor_progress on the File Exchange (File ID: 32101).

 As stated, the query is made using the command curl in an operating system terminal.
 This program is built-in to Unix (and Mac I believe) but not Windows.
 Windows users can download cURL from http://curl.haxx.se/download.html.
 You'll have to download the appropriate executable for your operating system, and I recommend putting it in the same directory as the provided functions.

 There is an odd quirk for the iri2007 program: Sweeps in longitude are only possible for the default altitude (100 km).
 If you input a vector of longitudes and the altitude is not 100 km, the function will make as many single calls to the online interface as longitudes input rather than utilize the profile sweep functionality (since that does not work).
 Previously, there were some different quirks in the iri2012 interface, but those have been fixed, and I currently know of no issues with the interface itself.
 Let me know if you have trouble with the iri2012 version.